-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and are enrolled in a broad course of study: Social Science, Science, Health, PE, VAPA, World Language (Local Data-vendor list, SIS) access to a broad course of study and/or programs (vendor list and School Pathways course report) broad course of study or programs State Priority 7.
-B. Programs and services developed and provided to low income, English learner and foster youth (Local Data- vendor list, SIS) 100% of these student populations have access to a broad course of study or programs (vendor list and School Pathways course report) 100% of these student populations have access to a broad course of study or programs State Priority 7.
-C. Programs and services developed and provided to students with disabilities (Local Data-vendor list, SIS) 100% of students with disabilities have access to a broad course of study or programs (vendor list and School Pathways course report) 100% of students with disabilities have access to a broad course of study or programs
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 connected to the school connected to the school safe and connected to the school State Priority 7.
+A. Course Access: Students have access and are enrolled in a broad course of study: Social Science, Science, Health, PE, VAPA, World Language (Local Data-vendor list, SIS) 2020-2021: 100% of these student populations have access to a broad course of study and/or programs (vendor list and School Pathways course report) 100% of students have access to a broad course of study or programs 100% of students have access to a broad course of study or programs State Priority 7.
+B. Programs and services developed and provided to low income, English learner and foster youth (Local Data- vendor list, SIS) 100% of these student populations have access to a broad course of study or programs (vendor list and School Pathways course report) 100% of these student populations have access to a broad course of study or programs 100% of these student populations have access to a broad course of study or programs State Priority 7.
+C. Programs and services developed and provided to students with disabilities (Local Data-vendor list, SIS) 100% of students with disabilities have access to a broad course of study or programs (vendor list and School Pathways course report) 100% of students with disabilities have access to a broad course of study or programs 100% of students with disabilities have access to a broad course of study or programs